(940) 343-9229

 Texas Johns is ready to assist if you need help with OSHA’s requirements for portable toilets at your construction site.
 We understand what’s required and can work with you to make it happen.

-We offer a range of services, from providing enough toilets to ensuring they’re placed correctly, cleaned regularly, and suitable for all workers.
+We offer a range of portable toilet rental services, from providing enough toilets to ensuring they’re placed correctly, cleaned regularly, and suitable for all workers.
 With Texas Johns, you can create a site where safety and dignity are paramount.
 Contact us today for a more secure and compassionate future for your construction project.

 Share: